-Sabbaths in every month, at 11 o'clock, a. m.
+Wightman, Pastor.
+Services the first three Sabbaths in every month, at 11 o'clock, a. m.
 Prayer meeting every Thursday evening.
 Sabbath School at 9 o'clock, a. m.
-M. E. Church, South Carlisle street.
+M. E. Church, South Carlielestreet.
 Revs.
-Buck-
+Buckley and Moore.
+Pastors.
+Services in the even-

 Pastor in charge.
-Services in the morning of the Ist and 3d Sabbaths of each month, and in the even ing of the 2d and 4th Sabbaths.
+Services in the morning of the 1st and 3d Sabbaths of each mouth, and in the evening of the 2d and 4th Sabbaths.
 Sabbath school at 2 o'clock.
-Prayer meeting every Wednesday evening.
+Prayer meeting every Wednesday even-

-Professional Caros
+Professional Cards

-JAMES M. IRWIN, Attorney at Law, Greencastle, Pa Collections promptly attend-to.
+TAMES M. IRWIN, Attorney at Law. dreencastle, Pa Collections promptly attended to.
 Office on East Baltimore street, one door East of A. L. Irwin & Son's Hardware Store.
 April 21, 1863 tf.

-S NIVELY STRICKLEB, Att'y at Law, Chambersburg, Pa., will attend promptly to all Chambersburg, Pa., will attend promptly to all professional business entrusted to his care.
-Office arket stre the Diamond.
-100 Ile will attend to legal business in adjoining counties. may 14, '61
+Q NIVELY STRICKLER, Att'y at Law, professional business entrusted to his care.
+Office at his residence, on arket street, one door East of the Diamond. ness in oljoining counties. may 14, '61